nf-core/eager/docs/usage.md

 #### `--maltextract_destackingoff`

 Turn off destacking.
-If left on, a read that overlap with another read will be removed (leaving a depth coverage of 1).
+If left on, a read that overlaps with another read will be removed (leaving a depth coverage of 1).

 Only when `--metagenomic_tool malt` is also supplied.